check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Editors.md

 for code.
 However, it just so happens that this is what they are normally used for.
 But you can pull out any text file in your text editor and modify it.
 It is really just a glorfied Notepad.

-Lets open up the text editor and see some of the basic functions:
+Let's open up the text editor and see some of the basic functions:

 * Go to the Sublime website.
 There you will find instructions on how to download Sublime on your machine.
 Our primary platform is Linux Ubuntu 20.04, so you will want to find the instructions for that Linux distribution.